Believe it or not, you can earn an extra $5,000 (or more) with only a little bit of dedicated effort. All you need is a side hustle.

 Monetize a hobby or skill

 General labor can always generate income, but typically a specific skill set generates more.
-For this reason, I suggest leaving the jobs anybody can do (like dog walking or shoveling snow) as last resorts, and focus on a specialized talent you can charge at least $25 per hour for.
+For this reason, I suggest leaving the jobs anybody can do (like dog walking or shoveling snow) as last resorts.
+Instead, focus on a specialized talent you can charge at least $25 per hour for.
+For example:

 - teach a second language